hackupc/legal-page/_documents/privacy_and_cookies.md

 - Sponsors shall process your personal data to display, broadcast and/or publish it by Sponsors for advertising purposes through any audiovisual and/or written media (TV, press, internet, social networks, etc.) and in any advertising and media support (brochures, banners, panels, website, memory of activities, publications, reports, etc.).

+- Partners shall process your personal data to display, broadcast and/or publish it by Partners for advertising purposes through any audiovisual and/or written media (TV, press, internet, social networks, etc.) and in any advertising and media support (brochures, banners, panels, website, memory of activities, publications, reports, etc.).

 Regarding food allergies and intolerances:

-- HACKERS AT UPC shall process your personal data only in order to manage the catering service.
+- HACKERS AT UPC shall process your personal data only in order to manage the catering services hired for the event.

 ## 4. WHY WE MAY PROCESS YOUR PERSONAL DATA